aasimbagban/Backend-demo/README.md

-## this is practice demo by chai or code
+## this is a practice demo for backend authentication and authorization and database modeling